Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 ```

 # Implement the Weather Request (Optional)
-If the fake temperature is not satisfying, you can implement a real weather request.
-In order to do so, we will be using the OpenWeatherMap API, a free API for querying weather info.
-You will need to [sign up](http://home.openweathermap.org/users/sign_up) in order to obtain an API key.
+If the fake temperature is not satisfying, then you can implement a real weather request.
+In order to do so, you will be using the OpenWeatherMap API, a free API for querying weather info.
+You will need to [sign up on their website](http://home.openweathermap.org/users/sign_up) in order to obtain an API key.

-Once you have an API key, you will need to once again update `controllers/checkweather_controller.go`.
-Start by importing a [user-made OpenWeatherMap library](https://github.com/briandowns/openweathermap).
+Once you have an API key, you'll be able to add actual weather request logic to `controllers/checkweather_controller.go`.
+Start by importing this [user-made OpenWeatherMap library](https://github.com/briandowns/openweathermap).

 ```go
 import (